UI football coaches Jim Reid and LeVar Woods visited with the media Wednesday

 Indoor Practice Facility Iowa City, Iowa

 Following the 2012 season, senior defensive back Micah Hyde was named the recipient of the Tatum-Woodson Defensive Back of the Year in the Big Ten Conference, earning first team All-Big Ten honors.
-In addition, defensive end Joe Gaglione and linebackers James Morris and Anthony Hitchens all earned honorable mention recognition.
-Hyde was selected by Green Bay in the fifth round of the NFL draft.
+Hyde was selected by Green Bay in the fifth round of the NFL Draft and has had two very productive seasons in the NFL.

 The defensive secondary played a key role in Iowa's success in 2010.
 Iowa was second in the Big Ten in pass efficiency defense (115.1) and interceptions (19).
 Iowa tied for 11th in the nation in interceptions, returning four thefts for touchdowns.
-Defensive backs Tyler Sash and Shaun Prater were both named first team all-Big Ten, while Brett Greenwood earned second team honors and Micah Hyde was honorable mention.
+Prater and safety Tyler Sash were both named first team all-Big Ten, while Brett Greenwood earned second team honors and Hyde was honorable mention.

 Sash started the final 34 games of his career and ranks fifth in career interceptions.
 He declared for the NFL following his junior season in 2010 and was a sixth round selection of the New York Giants.
 Sash earned a Super Bowl ring in his rookie season with the Giants in 2011.

-Iowa's success in 2009 was due, in part, to the play of the secondary.
-Iowa ranked third in the nation in pass efficiency defense and fourth in pass defense while leading the Big Ten in both categories.
+In 2009, Iowa ranked third in the nation in pass efficiency defense and fourth in pass defense, while leading the Big Ten in both categories.
 The Hawkeyes tied for fifth nationally with 21 interceptions while ranking eighth in scoring defense and 10th in total defense.
-Safety Tyler Sash and cornerback Amari Spievey both earned first team all-Big Ten recognition, while safety Brett Greenwood was a second team selection.
-Spievey declared for the NFL draft following his junior season in 2009 and was selected in the third round by the Detroit Lions.
+Sash and cornerback Amari Spievey both earned first team all-Big Ten recognition, while Greenwood was a second team selection.
+Spievey declared for the NFL Draft following his junior season in 2009 and was selected in the third round by the Detroit Lions.

 In 2008, Iowa ranked fourth in the nation while tying a school record with 23 interceptions.
 The Hawkeyes led the Big Ten and ranked fifth nationally in pass efficiency defense (98.3) and scoring defense (13.0).
 Spievey earned second team all-conference honors, while Bradley Fletcher and Greenwood claimed honorable mention recognition.

 Senior cornerback Charles Godfrey led the Iowa secondary in 2007, recording five interceptions and 65 tackles.
 He earned second team all-Big Ten honors.
-Godfrey was selected in the third round of the 2008 NFL draft, being selected by the Carolina Panthers as the 67th pick in the draft.
-He has been a starter in all five seasons with Carolina.
+Godfrey was selected in the third round of the 2008 NFL Draft, being selected by the Carolina Panthers.
+He has been a starter throughout his seven NFL seasons.

 In 2006, senior safeties Marcus Paschal and Miguel Merrick combined for 149 tackles to lead the Hawkeye secondary.
 Paschal was a second team all-Big Ten selection and signed a free agent contract with Philadelphia.
 Merrick signed a free agent contract with San Diego.